 The detailed inventory of Wrottesley mentions no other instruments apart from a virginals; the organ is listed in conjunction with prayer books and a bible in the parlour, suggesting that its principal function may have lain in domestic devotion. | |||

-1636 | Welbeck Abbey, Derbyshire: Long Gallery | Inventory quoted in Hulse, L., The Duke of Newcastle and the English Viol, Chelys 29, 28-43 (VdGS, 2010) | |
+1636 | Welbeck Abbey, Derbyshire: Long Gallery | Inventory quoted in Hulse, L., The Duke of Newcastle and the English Viol, Chelys 29, 28-43 | |

 William Cavendish maintained a large musical establishment at Welbeck.
 'Mr Tomkins' was organist.
-It is interesting to find this 'Organ and harpsicall, to geather' in the relatively private Long Gallery rather than the Great Chamber: Cavendish himself played the viol recreationally. | |||
+It is interesting to find this 'Organ and harpsicall, to geather' in the relatively private Long Gallery rather than the Great Chamber: Cavendish himself played the viol recreationally.
+Another organ, possibly a consort instrument,, was used in the chapel. | |||

-1637 | Haddon Hall | G. le Blanc Smith, Haddon, the manor, the hall, its lords and traditions.
+1637 (and 1641) | Haddon Hall | G. le Blanc Smith, Haddon, the manor, the hall, its lords and traditions.
 (London, 1906) | |

-1638 | Tawstock Court, Devon | MA U269/A518/5 p.226 | |
+1638 | Tawstock Court, Devon | MA U269/A518/5, 226 | |

 The earls of Bath maintained liveried musicians at Tawstock.
 This 'pair of organs with virginals' was listed in an inventory in the Parlour in 1638 and in the staircase hall, together with other instruments, in 1639.
 It may also be the 'old organ' listed in a bedchamber in 1655. | |||

-1639 | Tawstock Court, Devon: Great Chamber | MA U269/A518/5 p.219 | |
+1639 | Tawstock Court, Devon: Great Chamber | MA U269/A518/5, 219 | |

 A 'fair organ' valued at £100: an expensive instrument, which may therefore have been unusually large or lavishly decorated. | |||

-1640 | Denmark House: drawing room | ?R. Dallam | Pro SC6/ChasI/1704 ( RECM V p.17) |
+1640 | Denmark House: drawing room | Pro SC6/ChasI/1704 (RECM V, 17) | |

 Queen Henrietta-Maria's withdrawing room was the last in a sequence of chambers leading to her Great Bed Chamber, wherein she received visitors in the French manner.
-This 'newe cabinet organ' may be the instrument sold in 1650 for £10, or it may be that rescued by Mico and returned to the court in 1663, where it was used at St James's. | |||
+This 'newe cabinet organ' may be the instrument sold in 1650 for £10. | |||

-c.1640 | Londesborough Hall, Yorkshire: Great Parlour | CW Bolton MSS bk.
+c1640 | Londesborough Hall, Yorkshire: Great Parlour | CW Bolton MSS bk.
 100, ff.
 196-97 | |

 Another reference to the organ rebuilt in 1624 (see above). | |||

-c.1640 | Skipton Castle, Yorkshire: parlour | CW Bolton MSS bk.
+c1640 | Skipton Castle, Yorkshire: parlour | CW Bolton MSS bk.
 99, f.
 223v | |

 One of the instruments played by Hingeston during his service at Skipton. | |||

-1640 | Whitehall Palace: queen's apartments | Lpro LR5/67 ( RECM VIII p.127) | |
+1640 | Whitehall Palace: queen's apartments | Lpro LR5/67 (RECM VIII, 127) | |

 This is presumably one of the two Denmark House organs recorded above: it seems to have temporarily replaced the organ from the queen's privy gallery at Whitehall which itself was temporarily in use in her chapel at Whitehall whilst the organ there was repaired. | |||